zherring/old-zherring-page/hackathon/index.md

 What went great?
 {: .q }
-We were taken by surprise by the creative energy people attacked their projects with.
-Everyone was ambitious, despite (or maybe because) some of the greener members, and _everyone_ delivered something finished and working.
+We were taken by surprise by everyone's ambition.
+Despite (or maybe because) some of the greener members, _everyone_ delivered something finished and amazing.

-The excitement people had just getting set up on Atom and Github .
-People came out of that energized and with new connections across departments.
-Communication was improved and we broke the sound-barrier in a way; every single team delivered something _finished_ after just two days of hacking.
-The inevitability of our calcified, plodding process was disproven 9 times over those two days.
+The excitement people had just getting set up on Atom and Github was more than I'd personally seen in any meeting I'd attended in the two years I'd worked at EMC.
+People emerged pumped with new skills and connections across departments.
+Communication was improved and we broke the sound-barrier figuratively speaking; every single team delivered something _finished_ after just two days of hacking.
+The plodding, calcified pace a giant organization we'd grown accustomed to didn't seem so inevitable anymore.
+We had 9 separate experiments with different experiments, teams, personalities and problems that proved otherwise.

 And Management thought it was worthwhile?
 {: .q }
 Absolutely.
 50 people had new working relationships with coworkers completely outside of their organization.
-These steps started undoing the work silos that hurt our efforts so much the twelve months previously.
-The Directors and VPs took notice too; they asked us to travel to other EMC offices across the country and repeat the Hackathon program born in Louisville CO.
+This was the first step of a site-wide knowledge share that we had been trying to get to for months previous to that.
+The Directors and VPs asked us to travel to other EMC offices across the country and repeat the Hackathon for other sites.

 Hence the big, goofy grin. 😀

-Sounds like you guys had a blast.
+Sounds like you guys had a blast!
 Got any pictures?
 {: .q }
 Oh, absolutely.